antazoey/xamarin-docs/docs/xamarin-forms/app-fundamentals/navigation/tabbed-page.md

 >
 > - The iOS `TabbedRenderer` class has an overridable `GetIcon` method that can be used to load tab icons from a specified source.
 In addition, selected and unselected versions of an icon can be provided if required.
 > - The Android AppCompat `TabbedPageRenderer` class has an overridable `SetTabIconImageSource` method that can be used to load tab icons from a custom `Drawable`.
 Alternatively, SVG files can be converted to vector drawable resources, which can automatically be displayed by Xamarin.Forms.
 For more information about converting SVG files to vector drawable resources, see [Add multi-density vector graphics](https://developer.android.com/studio/write/vector-asset-studio) on developer.android.com.
->
-> For more information, see [Xamarin.Forms TabbedPage with SVG tab icons](/samples/xamarin/xamarin-forms-samples/navigation-tabbedpagewithsvgtabicons).

 ## Create a TabbedPage